Nonlinearly dispersive KP equations with new compacton solutions: Compactons in a special case

-A cosine profile is exhibited by the compactons \eqref{U.Vlin.2}.
-Thus, these line compactons are non-negative and symmetric in $\xi$.
+A cosine profile is exhibited by the compactons \eqref{U.Vlin1.weak}.
+This profile is non-negative and symmetric in $\xi$.
 Plots are shown in Fig.~\ref{fig-cos}.

-A sine profile is exhibited by the compactons \eqref{U.Vlin.3}.
-For the power $\tfrac{2}{n}$ to be well-defined for both negative and positive parts of the sine, a restriction is necessary on $n$.
-If the power is a rational number whose numerator is even, the resulting sine profile is effectively squared so that the line compacton is non-negative and symmetric in $\xi$ with a node at $\xi=0$.
-Instead if the numerator and denominator of the power are odd, the line compacton is antisymmetric (sign-changing) in $\xi$.
+A sine profile is exhibited by the compactons \eqref{U.Vlin2.weak}.
+For this profile to be well-defined for both negative and positive parts of the sine, a restriction is necessary on $n$ in the power $\tfrac{2}{n}$.
+If this power is a rational number whose numerator is even, the resulting sine profile is effectively squared so that the compacton is non-negative and symmetric in $\xi$ with a node at $\xi=0$.
+Instead if the numerator and denominator are odd, the compacton is antisymmetric (sign-changing) in $\xi$.
 Plots are shown in Fig.~\ref{fig-sin}

-In contrast, a novel non-symmetry profile is exhibited by the compactons \eqref{U.Vlin.4}.
+In contrast, a novel non-symmetry profile is exhibited by the compactons \eqref{U.Vlin.strong} and \eqref{U.Vlin3.weak}.
 Depending on the parameter values, the profile can be strictly non-negative or non-positive, or sign-changing with a node at some $\xi=\xi_0$.
-Hence, a restriction similar to the sine case must hold on $n$ in the latter two cases.
+Hence, a restriction on $n$ similar to the sine case must hold in the latter two cases.
 See plots in Fig.~\ref{fig-nonsymm2}.

+\begin{rem} The preceding line compactons have a reduction to the $K(m,n)$ equation by setting $\mu=0$ and $\s=0$.
+Then the kinematic relation \eqref{speed.dir} shows that $c=\nu=0$, whereby the resulting compactons are static. \end{rem}